Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <span class="C99Symbol"></span>

 Omitting the return type of a function isn't legal in C99, so it's best to avoid this practice.
-Omitting the word `void` in main's parameter list remains legal, but—as a matter of style—it's best to be explicit about the fact that `main` has no parameters.
+Omitting the word `void` in main's parameter list remains legal, but --- as a matter of style --- it's best to be explicit about the fact that `main` has no parameters.
 (We'll see later that `main` sometimes does have two parameters, usually named `argc` and `argv`.)

 <span class="QandA"></span>

-The value returned by `main` is a status code that—in some operating systems—can be tested when the program terminates, `main` should return 0 if the program terminates normally; to indicate abnormal termination, `main` should return a value other than 0.
+The value returned by `main` is a status code that --- in some operating systems --- can be tested when the program terminates, `main` should return 0 if the program terminates normally; to indicate abnormal termination, `main` should return a value other than 0.
 (Actually, there's no rule to prevent us from using the return value for other purposes.)
 It's good practice to make sure that every C program returns a status code, even if there are no plans to use it, since someone running the program later may decide to test it.

 ### 9.5.1 The `exit` Function